Writing website copy in 2018 is essential in communicating, educating and persuading visitors to take action or the next step.

 But they fail to display text links to your products, services and contact pages.

-In this seo case study blog post I outlined how I updated the theme on my website to replace hamburger menu with a good old fashion horizontal navigation on desktop devices.
+In a seo case study blog post I outlined how I updated the theme on my website to replace hamburger menu with a good old fashion horizontal navigation on desktop devices.

 And the results, not conclusive, produced an increase in subscriber conversions.